vriesjo/inventory-api/README.md

 Prerequisites: Java 11, Maven.

 ### Design
-The domain model has 3 entities:
+The domain model contains 3 entities:
 - Product, Supplier and Category

 With the following relations: